 Has reviewed for

 Your statistics are calculated based on the information you have submitted to Publons.

 Compare your statistics to those of any research field on Publons using the form below.
 Leaving the form blank will compare your statistics to all research fields on Publons.

 Review to Publication ratio

-The distribution of the impact factors of journals Manuel Lillo-Crespo has reviewed for.
+The distribution of the Journal Impact Factors of journals Manuel Lillo-Crespo has reviewed for.

 Total reviews over time

 A cumulative record of Manuel Lillo-Crespo's total number of reviews.

 The total number of reviews performed by Manuel Lillo-Crespo each month.

 The average number of words per review (for which we have content), compared to the average of All fields reviewers and the average of reviewers at affiliated institutions.